 A simple email or Slack message works: “I have been doing some research on product page conversion for stores in [their category], and I think there is a significant opportunity for [store name].
 I have a specific service I offer for this — mind if I send you a quick example of what it looks like for a product like yours?”

-If the client asks why they need this: “About one in five shoppers who leave without buying do so because the product page didn't give them enough information to decide.
-This is not a traffic problem — it is a content problem.
-We can fix it for [product name] and see whether it moves the needle before rolling it out further.”
+If the client asks why: “About one in five shoppers who leave without buying do so because the product page didn't give them enough information to decide.
+More traffic won't fix that — better content will.
+Let's test it on [product name] first.”

 How to Position This for New Client Acquisition

-If you are trying to attract clients specifically around this service, the positioning that works is specificity.
-“I build Shopify A+ product pages that increase conversion rates” is less effective than targeting a specific category: “I build A+ product pages for Shopify supplement brands” or “I help Shopify home goods merchants upgrade their product page content.”
+If you are trying to attract new clients specifically for this service, specificity converts.
+“I build Shopify A+ product pages that increase conversion rates” is vague.
+“I build A+ pages for Shopify supplement brands” attracts the right clients and justifies higher rates because you understand their market.

 The Delivery Workflow at Scale